Once you have purchased and completed your paper COES, you need to:

 - Middendorp Electric Co

-Paper COES can only be lodged through the IVR phone system (interactive voice response) on 1300 360 366.
-Lodgement of paper COES through Online Services is no longer available.
+Paper COES can only be lodged through the IVR phone system.
+Lodging paper COES through Online Services is no longer available.

 Have your User ID and PIN at hand along with the Certificate/s to be lodged.

-NOTE: Use only the telephone keypad to enter information.
-DO NOT attempt to speak the numbers into the telephone.
+Note: Only use your phone's keypad to enter information.
+Do not speak the numbers into the phone.

-- Enter the electrician’s User ID who performed the work.
+- Enter the User ID of the electrician who performed the work

 - Enter the correct information for the remaining prompts.